ysimonx/timestamping-server-with-digicert/README.md

 # timestamping-server-with-digicert-freetsa
-timestamping-server-with-digicert-freetsa

-let's generate the proof that file.txt was signed at a precised timestamp by DIGICERT
+Let's generate the proof that file.txt was signed at a precised timestamp by DIGICERT

 generate a file.digicert.tsq file : a query, containing a SH512 of file to be sent to DIGICERT about the file.txt